ViniMTrevisan/ViniMTrevisan/README.md

 * **DevOps & Cloud:** AWS, Docker, Terraform
 * **Front-End:** React, Next.js

-I am currently applying this stack to two main projects:
+I am currently applying this stack to two main projects.
+Both are using Docker and docker-compose:
-1.  **E-commerce API:** Engineered and deployed the complete, live back-end.
+1.  **E-commerce API:** Engineered and deployed the complete, live back-end on AWS EC2.
+The database (MySQL) is hosted on AWS RDS.
-2.  **Personal Finance App:** Architecting and building the full-stack solution (Spring + Next.js) from scratch.
+2.  **Personal Finance App:** Designed, built, and deployed a full-stack solution (Spring + Next.js) from scratch.
+The frontend is being hosted statically on Vercel, and the backend + database are being hosted on AWS EC2.
 ---

 ### 🌎 Connect With Me